Normalized Yamabe flow on manifolds with bounded geometry: Uniform estimates along

 \end{thm}

-\begin{proof} First, we consider the flow for a short time intervall $[0,T']$, where $u$ is guaranteed to be positive.
-The estimates below will show that $u$ stay positive, bounded away from zero uniformly on $[0,T']$ and thus all of the arguments hold on the maximal intervall $[0,T)$.
-By the differential inequalities in Proposition \ref{diff-ineq} we have (a priori almost everywhere on $[0,T']$, however as just explained a posteriori almost everywhere on the full time intervall)
+\begin{proof} First, we consider the flow for a short time interval $[0,T']$, where $u$ is guaranteed to be positive.
+The estimates below will show that $u$ stay positive, bounded away from zero uniformly on $[0,T']$ and thus all of the arguments hold on the maximal interval $[0,T)$.
+By the differential inequalities in Proposition \ref{diff-ineq} we have (a priori almost everywhere on $[0,T']$, however as just explained a posteriori almost everywhere on the full time interval)